My Grandfather Keshav Chandra Singh Chaudhary and My father Virendra Kumar Singh Chaudhary in our house at 37, Tashkent Road, Allahabad in 1970

 Our Family

-My grandfather, Keshav Chandra Singh Chaudhary, was leading civil lawyer in Bundelkhand.
-One can read – how we got title of ‘Chaudhary’ from Emperor Akbar (here); how we became poor for siding with freedom fighters in 1857 and then regained our prestige through education (here); why my grandfather shifted his law practice from Allahabad to Banda (here); he became prominent enough that Jawarhar Lal Nehru and Abdul Kalam Azad came for his election rally in 1937 (here); how I (here) and our family remember him (here & here) and what Rajmata Scindia wrote about him and our family ambiance in 1937 in her autobiography ‘Rajpath Se Lokpath Per” (here).
+My grandfather, Keshav Chandra Singh Chaudhary, was a leading civil lawyer in Bundelkhand.
+One can read – how we got title of ‘Chaudhary’ from Emperor Akbar (here); how we became poor for siding with freedom fighters in 1857 and then regained our prestige through education (here); why my grandfather shifted his law practice from Allahabad to Banda (here); he became prominent enough so that Jawarhar Lal Nehru and Abdul Kalam Azad came for his election rally in 1937 (here); how I (here) and our family remember him (here & here) and what Rajmata Scindia wrote about him and our family ambiance in 1937 in her autobiography ‘Rajpath Se Lokpath Per” (here).

-My grandfather as well as my father were fond Tagore Law Lectures and especially to the one delivered in 1875.
-They had a copy of the same for special purpose.
+My grandfather as well as my father were fond of Tagore Law Lectures and especially to the one delivered in 1875.
+They had a copy of the same for a special purpose.
 It has been reprinted, and I have also purchased the same.
 A little bit about these lectures before I tell you about the advice.

 Tagore Law Lectures